DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

   - copy fader values to items
 - Drum recording - One source (Percussion), one mic

-> Mixing Assignment 1 - Choose a different medium difficulty project than we did in class and create a mixdown with proper balance using item gain, fader levels, and panning.
-Also, complete any necessary timing and tuning adjustments using the methods we learned in class.
-Render any edits you made before starting to balance the mix.
 >
 > - [The 'Mixing Secrets' Free Multitrack Download Library - Suggestions For Newbies!](https://cambridge-mt.com/ms/mtk-newbies/#SmallScale) provides some good suggestions for simple projects to start with.
 Chose one that has at least 10 tracks.